Hoembi/ASR-Analysis/README.md

     source = name of the file containing new B-factor values (default=newBfactors.txt) visual = redraws and colors the structre and displays bar with min/max values (default=Y)
 ```
+    Be aware that you might have to adjust the Bfactor file to match the sequence stretch in the structure file.